 While some genetic conditions are well known, e.g. cystic fibrosis, Huntington’s disease, and Down syndrome, there are 1000s more rare genetic conditions that are much less researched and potentially under diagnosed, as we do not know how common they are.
 Further, the rarity of many conditions means that many healthcare professionals may never encounter the condition, or not recognise the condition, so it goes undiagnosed or misdiagnosed for years.
 This can lead to underestimation of the prevalence as well as delays in diagnosis and treatment.

 Another challenge is that since rare genetic diseases affect only a small number of people, it is difficult to collect enough data to accurately estimate how many people are carriers.
 Traditionally, the number of people with the disease is estimated from the recorded data of patients already diagnosed and extrapolating this number across the population to get a rough estimate of population prevalence.
-This may result in a large underestimate of the disease since carriers of the disease not yet symptomatic or diagnosed will be registered.
+This may result in a large underestimate of the disease since carriers of the disease not yet symptomatic or diagnosed will not be registered.

 However, with the expansion of freely available, large genetic datasets such as gnomAD and TOPMed, prevalence can be calculated using a more granular ‘bottom up’ approach as illustrated in these papers by researchers investigating prion disease, polycystic kidney and liver disease and iron-refractory iron deficiency anaemia.
 The methods outlined in these papers are, in principle, applicable to any genetic condition.

 HealthLumen is assessing these genetic databases to determine how the data can be applied to produce accurate estimates of the prevalence of rare genetic mutations causing disease.
 These estimates can then be used in our predictive modelling analysis to quantify the future burden of specific rare conditions and determine the impact of proposed interventions.

 Why it matters